season-lab/season-lab.github.io/seminars.md

 ## Excellence Program Seminars

 The Excellence Program of the B.Sc. and M.Sc. in Engineering in Computer Science of Sapienza University of Rome offers its students a personalized academic study program designed to exploit their curiosity and creativity, enabling them to deepen and broaden their knowledge in a range of knowledge areas.
-Our group organizes a series of informal seminars in the context of the Excellence Programe devoted to topics in program analysis with applications to computer security, performance, and reliability.
+Our group organizes a series of informal seminars devoted to topics in program analysis with applications to computer security, performance, and reliability.

 ## Calendar